kencochrane/docker-guidebook/docker-guidebook.rst

 Docker Commands
 ===============
-Here is a list of all of the current Docker commands, the different parameters they might have, as well as an example or two on how to use them.
+Here is a list of all the current Docker commands, the different parameters they might have, as well as an example or two on how to use them.

 attach
 ------